 Suga has proven himself an adept handler of people – be it diplomats or ministers – and can be expected to reflect similar dexterity while dealing with international leaders.
 Such an approach may well work and re-instil confidence in India about Tokyo, while Modi’s active outreach to Suga will provide encouragement towards growing India-Japan ties beyond Abe.

 Author: Jagannath Panda

-Dr. Jagannath Panda is a Research Fellow and Centre Coordinator for East Asia at the Institute for Defense Studies and Analyses, New Delhi.
+Dr. Jagannath Panda is a Research Fellow and Centre Coordinator for Manohar Parrikar Institute for Defence Studies and Analyses, New Delhi.
 He is the Series Editor for “Routledge Studies on Think Asia”.
 Find him on Twitter @jppjagannath1